bem/bem-components/common.blocks/button/button.en.md

 # button

-`button` block is used to manage a size, state, content and appearance of a button.
+A block is used to manage a size, state, content and appearance of a button.

 ## Brief overview